nooneknowspeter/cpplings/README.md

 # cpplings

-**cpplings**, inspired by [Rustlings](https://github.com/rust-lang/rustlings), is a set of hands-on exercises to help you get comfortable with reading and writing modern **C++**.
+**cpplings**, inspired by [Rustlings](https://github.com/rust-lang/rustlings), is a set of hands-on exercises to help you get comfortable reading and writing modern **C++**.

 These exercises reference the excellent [learncpp](https://www.learncpp.com/)